hashchange/jquery.isinview/README.md

 #### Performance tests

 You can examine the performance of jQuery.isInView, and compare it to some other popular plugins which have served as a benchmark during development.
 Spin up a server with `grunt demo` and navigate to the performance test page, `http://[your-host-ip]:9400/demo/perftest/`.

+A live version of the test, showing data of a stable, published build, is available on [JS Bin][perftest-jsbin].

 #### Tool chain and commands